joaotorres28/ParticularProject/README.md

 1. IDE (VS Code): Development will be conducted using a modern IDE like VS Code, supporting various programming languages such as JavaScript, Python, Java, etc.
-2. Frontend Framework (Angular or React): The frontend will be developed using Angular or React to create a dynamic and responsive user interface for functionalities like file upload, download, and management.
+2. Frontend Framework (Angular): The frontend will be developed using Angular to create a dynamic and responsive user interface for functionalities like file upload, download, and management.
 3. UML Editor (Visual Paradigm): UML diagrams will be designed using Visual Paradigm to illustrate the system architecture, including class, sequence, and deployment diagrams.
 4. Code Repository (GitHub): Source code will be hosted on GitHub allowing for version control and collaboration.